elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 ---

-### Is there a difference on what is returned when using the tagName property on HTML vs XML?
+### Is there a difference between what gets returned when the tagName attribute gets used on HTML and XML?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> YES.
-The browser has two modes of processing documents: HTML and XML.
-Usually the HTML-mode is used for webpages.
-XML-mode is enabled when the browser receives an XML-document with the header content-type for xml/xhtml.
-In HTML mode tagName/nodeName is always uppercased.
-In XML mode the case is kept “as is”.</div><br />
+The browser may handle documents in two ways: HTML and XML.
+Typically, HTML mode gets used for web pages.
+When the browser receives an XML document with the header content-type XML/XHTML, XML-mode is activated.
+In HTML mode, tagName and nodeName always get capitalized.
+The case is left "as is" in XML mode.</div><br />
-  <div><strong>Note:</strong> Nowadays XML mode is rarely used, but you may come across it in older applications.
+  <div><strong>Note:</strong> Nowadays, XML mode gets rarely used, but you may come across it in older applications.
   </div><br />
-  <div><strong>Technical Response:</strong> Although, this may seem trivial, the answer is YES.
+  <div><strong>Technical Response:</strong> Although this may seem trivial, the answer is YES.
 The browser has two modes of processing documents: HTML and XML.
-Usually the HTML-mode is used for webpages.
+Usually, the HTML-mode gets used for web pages.
 XML-mode is enabled when the browser receives an XML-document with the header: Content-Type: application/xml+xhtml.
 In HTML mode tagName/nodeName is always uppercased: it is BODY either for &#8249;body&#8250; or &#8249;BoDy&#8250;.
-In XML mode the case is kept “as is”.
-Nowadays XML mode is rarely used, but you may come across it in older applications.
+In XML mode, the case gets kept “as is”.
+Nowadays, XML mode rarely gets used, but you may encounter it in older applications.
   </div>
   </div>
 </details>

 ---

-### Explain, what the innerHTML property does in JavaScript.\*\*
+### Explain what the innerHTML property does in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>